-- Within the limits of its resources, NECC will admit all applicants who are
+- Within the limits of its resources, Northeast will admit all applicants who are

-- All facilities and services of NECC will be available to registered students
+- All facilities and services of Northeast will be available to registered students

 - Freedom in the Classroom.

 means that do not infringe upon the rights of others or impede the progress of the

 - Students have the right to be evaluated solely on the basis of their academic performance,

 - Students have the right to expect that faculty will post and maintain office hours,

 - Students have the right to expect the institution to provide reasonable academic

 - Students have the right to be free from explicit or implied harassment including,

 to assess the value of a course theme, to make suggestions as to its direction,

 - Freedom on Campus.

-- Students have the right to discuss and to express by orderly means any view in support
+- Students have the right to discuss and express by orderly means any view in support

 - Students are free to determine their personal behavior without institutional interference,

 - Student’s lockers or Residence Hall rooms will not be searched unless:

-- the student utilizing the locker or room, or to whom the possessions in question
+- The student utilizing the locker or room, or to whom the possessions in question

 of Student Services or his/her designee.
 In those instances where there is probable

 - Freedom from Improper Disclosure of Student Records.
 The privacy and confidentiality